dbretty/dbretty.github.io/_featured_categories/Running.md

 layout: grid

 # The title of the tag's page.
-title: Ultra Running
+title: Running

 # The name of the tag, used in a post's front matter (e.g. tags: [<slug>]).
-slug: Ultra
+slug: Running

 # (Optional) Write a short (~150 characters) description of this featured tag.
 description: >
-  Below you will find all the blog posts relating to Ultra Running that are available on bretty.me.uk
+  Below you will find all the blog posts relating to Running that are available on bretty.me.uk

 # (Optional) You can disable grouping posts by date.
 no_groups: false